nf-core/funcscan/docs/developing.md

     - [ ] Added entry in introduction `tree` of whole output directory
     - [ ] Added entry in 'Pipeline overview' table of contents
     - [ ] Added dedicated 'Tool details' section in relevant subworkflow section including collapsable output list, description of a tool, and (ideally) description what primary output files can be used for
-      - [ ] Checked all output files specified in the `pattern:` section `publishDir` listed, if `pattern:` used, otherwise just all files found in results directory
+      - [ ] Checked all output files specified in the `pattern:` section of `publishDir` are listed if `pattern:` is used, otherwise just all files found in results directory
   - [ ] Added entry to 'Pipeline summary list' on `README.md`
   - [ ] (Optional) Added to pipeline metro map diagram (can be done just before release)
   - [ ] (First time contributor) add or move yourself to the Team list on `README.md`!